siddhantmahajani/Basic-python-concepts/README.md

 # Basic-python-concepts
-This repository consists of basic python concepts.
+This repository consists of basic python concepts which can be useful if you want to learn and code in python.

 Pre-requisites:
 1. Python: You can download and install python from https://www.python.org/downloads/